teambit/docs/docs/scope/overview.md

 import { Image } from '../../src/components/image'

-A scope is a storage for independent components.
+A scope is the Components Host.
+It sets clear ownership and team boundaries for autonomous teams and empowers to collaborate on Components together.

+- Collaboration
+- Ownership and team boundaries

+## Component hosting

+## Ownership and team boundaries

+## Using components

+## Collaborating on components

 ## Remote scope